Villar, Nunez homer as Orioles beat Rockies 9-6.

+DENVER (AP) — Andrew Cashner tried to give the tired Baltimore bullpen a breather, but fatigue ended his night early.
+Josh Lucas rescued him and his fellow Orioles relievers with a strong performance in a tough environment.

-DENVER (AP) — Jonathan Villar and Renato Nunez both homered and finished with three hits to lead the Baltimore Orioles to a 9-6 win over the Colorado Rockies on Saturday night.
+Lucas threw three shutout innings for his first career save and was backed by homers from Jonathan Villar and Renato Nunez in Baltimore’s 9-6 win over the Colorado Rockies on Saturday night.

-Nunez went deep for the fourth straight game and Pedro Severino had four hits to help Baltimore end a seven-game skid and overcome Nolan Arenado’s big night.
+Villar and Nunez both finished with three hits and Pedro Severino had four hits to help the Orioles end a seven-game skid and overcome Nolan Arenado’s big night.
+Nunez has homered in four straight games.

+“The biggest thing tonight was Josh Lucas and how he did coming out of the bullpen,” said Cashner, who came into Saturday 0-2 with a 7.94 in five career starts in Denver.
+“Three innings, his first save in the big leagues.”

+Lucas came through on a night Baltimore manager Brandon Hyde said only three relievers were available because of the amount of innings the bullpen has thrown of late.
+Miguel Castro gave up a solo home run in his lone inning but Lucas shut the door to help Cashner (5-2) get a rare win at Coors Field.

 Arenado had three hits, including his 200th career home run, and drove in the first five runs for Colorado.
 Chris Iannetta also homered for the Rockies.